-Palazzo Ducezio, the seat of the Town Hall of Noto, is a beautiful palace located across the Piazza del Municipio from the Cathedral of San Nicolò.
+Palazzo Ducezio, the seat of the Town Hall of Noto, is a beautiful palace located across Piazza del Municipio from the Cathedral of San Nicolò.
 The palace was named in honor of Ducezio, King of the Sicels and founder of Noto.
 SHORT HISTORY The palace was designed by the architect Vincenzo Sinatra in 1746, inspired by some French palaces of the 17th century, but was completed only in 1830.
-She second floor of the palace was built in the first half of the 20th century by the architect Francesco La Grassa.
+The second floor of the palace was built in the first half of the 20th century by the architect Francesco La Grassa.
 ART AND ARCHITECTURE The convex facade of the palace is characterized by twenty arches supported by columns with Ionic capitals in the lower section, and by thirteen rectangular windows in the upper section.
-Inside, we can find the Sala degli Specchi (Hall of Mirrors), an oval-shaped hall decorated with stuccos and sumptuous mirrors at the end of the 19th century.
-Over time, the Hall of Mirrors was used to receive many heads of state.
+Inside, we can find Sala degli Specchi (Hall of Mirrors), an oval-shaped hall decorated at the end of the 19th century with stuccos and sumptuous mirrors.
+Over time, the Hall of Mirrors received the visit of many heads of state.
 At the beginning of the 1930s, on the occasion of the official visit of Umberto and Maria Josè of Savoy, the hall was restored by the painter Gregorietti.
-The furniture was made Read more [...]
+The furniture was made by the Read more [...]

 In Italy, a residence of a nobleman, usually larger than a regular house, is called palazzo, a term translated into English as palace.
 In the past, besides residences, the palazzi also functioned as warehouses and office spaces.
 Many cities in Italy have a Palazzo Ducale, the seat of the local lord.
 Probably, the city with the most palaces is Venice, mostly located on the banks of the Grand Canal.